Want Change In Education? Look Beyond The Usual Suspects (Like Finland)

 These three ideas have something in common.
 Each is part of a distinct global effort underway right now to identify important innovations in education and to help them spread.

-The first project, RoboTutor from Carnegie Mellon University, is one of the just-announced finalists in the Global Learning XPRIZE, a $15 million innovation competition sponsored by Tesla founder and visionary Elon Musk.
+The first project, RoboTutor from Carnegie Mellon University, is one of the just-announced finalists in the Global Learning Xprize, a $15 million innovation competition sponsored by Tesla founder and visionary Elon Musk.
 Mission: Create a software application that will enable children to learn basic math and reading independently.

 The second, Literacy Education and Math Lab or LEMA, was highlighted in a recent report from the Brookings Institution's Center for Universal Education titled "Can We Leapfrog?
 The Potential of Education Innovations to Rapidly Accelerate Progress."
 Brookings has cataloged 3,000 innovations from 166 countries so far.